daragmas/Liber-Characterum/README.md

   - [ ] Add Starting Gear to New Character Window
   - [ ] Configure Starting Psychic Power selection for psykers
   - [ ] Add warning on Create if missing or incorrect data
+  - [ ] Delete old tkinter labels for Race and Archetype if they are reselected
 - [ ] Data
   - [ ] Add weapon Descriptions
   - [ ] Create csvs